 - Identify biomarkers to predict the response to antidepressant treatments;

 - Analyze the occurrence of heritable changes in NSC induced by GC and identify specific epigenetically regulated pathways;

 We believe that understanding the mechanisms behind long-lasting detrimental consequences of adverse prenatal milieu on the nervous system is critical for the development of novel diagnostic and therapeutic strategies.
-By following this way of thinking, we have recently shown that progressive alterations in circadian entrainment of spontaneous activity (i.e. the synchronization of self-sustained oscillations in spontaneous activity in relation to an external pacemaker) and blunted circadian oscillations in clock gene expression in skin fibroblasts precede the onset of depression-like behaviour which does not respond to the selective serotonin reuptake inhibitor (SSRI).
+By following this way of thinking, we have recently shown that progressive alterations in circadian entrainment of spontaneous activity (i.e. the synchronization of self-sustained oscillations in spontaneous activity in relation to an external pacemaker) and blunted circadian oscillations in clock gene expression precede the onset of depression-like behaviour which does not respond to fluoxetine, an antidepressant in the selective serotonin reuptake inhibitor (SSRI) class.